-E. Deferment:
+F. Deferment:

-Upon written request to the Abington Board of Health and demonstration at a public hearing of how this regulation would cause undue hardship to the Food Establishment, such establishment may receive temporary deferment of this regulation to their operation for up to one (1) year.
-Food Establishments may apply to the deferment process in accordance with the following:
+Upon written request to the South Hadley Board of Health and demonstration of how this regulation would cause undue hardship to the food establishment, such establishment may receive temporary deferment of this regulation to their operation for up to one (1) year.
+Food establishments may apply to the deferment process in accordance with the following:

 - a.
 An application for deferment must include all information necessary for the Board of Health to make its decision, including but not limited to documentation showing the factual support of undue hardship for the claimed deferment.
-"Undue hardship" is defined as a situation unique to the food establishment in which there are no reasonable alternatives to the use of polystyrene and/or expanded polystyrene disposable food containers and compliance with this regulation would create significant economic hardship for the Food Establishment and its operators.
+"Undue hardship" is defined as a situation unique to the food establishment in which there are no reasonable alternatives to the use of polystyrene and expanded polystyrene disposable food containers and compliance with this regulation would create significant economic hardship for the food establishment and its operators.
 The Board of Health may request additional documentation from the applicant to make a decision regarding deferment. - b.
+A food establishment that receives deferment must reapply prior to the end of that period and continue to demonstrate undue hardship if its operators seek to continue their deferment.
+Deferments may only be granted for periods of up to one (1) year. - c.
 The Board of Health may approve the deferment with or without conditions.
-All deferment decisions are final and effective immediately, unless otherwise voted by the Board of Health.
+All deferment applications are final and effective immediately.